Fourth Offense DUI

 After Felony Arraignment

-After felony arraignment, your Felony DUI case will be set for a preliminary hearing where the DA must present witnesses to support the charges against you.
-Prior to the preliminary hearing, a pre-preliminary hearing is usually set which allows settlement negotiations between your attorney, the court, and the DA to occur.
+After felony arraignment, your felony DUI case will be set for a preliminary hearing where the District Attorney must present witnesses to support the charges against you.
+Prior to the preliminary hearing, a pre-preliminary hearing is usually set which allows settlement negotiations between your attorney, the court, and the District Attorney to occur.

 Reduced DUI Charges – Wet Reckless (VC23103/VC23103.5)

 A wet reckless is reckless driving involving alcohol or drugs.
 In cases where there is a low alcohol level usually below .10% or drugs like marijuana or prescription medications, your attorney can negotiate for a wet reckless disposition.
 It’s a better resolution then a DUI because it comes with no license suspension, no IID, and usually no jail time.
 A wet reckless is a good resolution for fourth offenses, commercial/employed drivers, professional licensees, and anyone that needs a valid driver’s license for work.
 A wet reckless also prevents the felony enhancement so your case stays a misdemeanor.
 The negative thing about a wet reckless is that it is priorable against you by the DMV or Court if you ever get another DUI within the next 10 years.

 Reduced DUI Charges – Reckless Driving (VC23103)

 A dry reckless is reckless driving not involving alcohol or drugs.
 It’s a better resolution then a DUI or Wet Reckless because it is not prior able against you by the DMV or Court if you ever get another DUI within the next 10 years.
 A reckless driving also prevents the felony enhancement so your case stays a misdemeanor.
 There is no license suspension associated with it.